shu-htk/tip-dev/doc/ref/ffit.md

 ## option

+### option with single argument

 - lc: line color of fitted curve
 - lt: line style of fitted curve
+- rc: flag to set relative coordinate for comment position

+### option with two arguments

+> arguments is separated by comma with no spaces.

 - cp: comment position of fitting information
-- rc: flag to set relative coordinate for comment position

 see [ex18](../ex/ex18.md)